-The Reach Out programme is an exciting and rewarding series of creative workshops and events, specifically designed for children and young people with additional needs (including autism, ADHD and asperger’s etc) and a HCC Gateway Card.
+The Reach Out programme is an exciting and rewarding series of creative workshops, specifically designed for children and young people with additional needs (including autism, ADHD and asperger’s etc) and a HCC Gateway Card.

 As with all our workshops, the Reach Out sessions are of the same high standard – we simply allow for additional support and resources during these activities so that participants can have the best possible time, in line with their requirements.
 Parents, carers and buddies are all welcome to attend if the child would like them to but unless they require 121 care they don’t have to… these workshops are designed to give the parent a short break,

 The relaxed and friendly atmosphere of these sessions has proven hugely successful, with some young people having coming back time and time again over the course of three years!

 Reach Out is kindly funded by Hampshire County Council’s Short Breaks grant scheme and has previously been funded by Children in Need.
 Annually Making Space applies for funding which finances a year worth of workshops at a time.
 Any upcoming workshops will be advertised under our what’s on section under courses.